JabesGK/PHASE-4-PROJECT_1/README.md

 ### 4. Natural Language Processing (NLP)

-We clean, tokenize, lemmatize, and vectorize tweet text using both unigram and n-gram TF-IDF.
+We clean, tokenize, and vectorize tweet text using both unigram and n-gram TF-IDF.
 Various preprocessing strategies were explored to improve feature richness and model readiness.

 ### 5. Model Training and Evaluation